matteeyah/dotfiles/README.md

 ### Clean

-Cleans all symlinks from the home folder.
+Cleans (unlinks)  all symlinks specified in `configs`.

 ### Symlink

-Symlinks configs to the home folder.
+Symlinks configs specified in `configs`.

 ### Update

-Updates the dotfile repo.
+Updates the dotfile repo: updates submodules and pulls new changes.

 ### Install